buck/devopsfordocker-exercise1.15/README.md

 # pg-promise-demo

-Running under Docker (tedious without using docker-compose):
+## Running with Docker

-1. docker run --rm -e POSTGRES_PASSWORD=postgres -d -p 5432:5432 --name pg1 postgres
+To build only the Docker image:

-2. docker build -t demo .
+- docker build -t demo .

-3. docker run --rm -d -p 5000:5000 --name web1 demo docker network create myNetwork docker network connect myNetwork pg1 docker network connect myNetwork web1
+Run the "runit" bash script to clean old containers, build the pg-promise demo web server from scratch, start a clean Postgresql database, and network the containers together.
+Then:

-4. visit http://localhost:5000/users/create to create the users table
+1. visit http://localhost:5000/users/create to create the users table
-5. visit http://localhost:5000/users/init to initialize some test users
+2. visit http://localhost:5000/users/init to initialize some test users
-6. visit http://localhost:5000/users/all to show all the users
+3. visit http://localhost:5000/users/all to show all the users

-7. and so on for different tests, complete list below
+and so on for different tests.
+Complete list below

+## Introduction

 This is an advanced demo of the best practices of using [pg-promise], and managing your database architecture.